 The 2002 series by Paiste features 2002 bronze, which almost similar to B8 bronze.
 The alloy is not the best on the market, but you can trust the manufacture.
 Paiste has a reputation for hammering and lathing their products.

 Also, their size is quite impressive.
 They are in the middle, not good and not bad.
-But you should know that cymbal size affects the tonal output.
+But you should know that cymbal size affects the total output.

 The cymbals sound very ‘lively.’
 This means they are brightly voices; hence they can cut impressively through a loud pop mix.
 This is also useful in a recording situation.